The Power Of 18

 In most if not all growing media we must alter the pH, generally by applying calcium in the form of limestone.
 However we believe that the pH of the media is like a temperature gauge it tells you the acidic state of the growing media, but it doesn’t tell you what is causing the problem.
 It is well documented that the elements of calcium, magnesium, sodium and potassium all influence the pH of the soil.
 Magnesium is also up to 2.5 times as effective at neutralizing acidity than calcium.

-Because of these factors we process our raw Dolomite so it is within this following range:
+Because of these factors we process our raw Dolomite so it is within our guidelines

 Note: It is important to understand that adding Calcium is greatly beneficial to the plant but this must be balanced with Magnesium and Potassium or the balance becomes off and it does not have the full effect within the plant for optimum plant growth.